Coming soon - From November 6th NEW Winter Walking Tour!

 Yes of course, just mention to the guide that you need a bit of extra time if there is something in a chamber that catches your eye.
 Our tour guides are lovely patient people so will be happy to accommodate you.
 Please do share your photos on our social channels.

-Is it suitable for babies and young children?
+Is the tour suitable for babies and young children?

 Will my child have to wear a helmet?

 Yes your child will need to wear a helmet, we do provide helmets for children.

 Do you have baby changing facilities and toilets?